TkkrLab/Wham-Gun/PROJECT.md

 This did caused some issues… mainly power.
 The three internal the batteries had to be replaced with 3 larger aa battery’s.
 The chip starts playing when powered, which meant it started playing the first note, causing a voltage drop, which killed the chip.
 Then the battery’s would return to the usual voltage, and the chip would attempt to start playing again.
 Thi is a usefull feature if i ever want it to play when pressed, just have to rewire to power the chip through the button.
-Now it just plays the full 30 seconds without any way of turning it off.
+Now it just plays the full 30 seconds without any way of turning it off. #Features

 Ive attached a warning label which says "dont trigger me". although i am faily sure everyone is going to ignore it or do the exact oposite.